-Japanese Jūjutsu (Nihon Jūjutsu) is thought to be battlefield combat and self-defense system that was used by the ancient Samurai.
+Japanese Jujutsu (Nihon Jujutsu) is thought to be battlefield combat and self-defence system that was used by the ancient Samurai.
 It consists of throws, joint locks, striking, as well as the use of small handheld weapons such as sticks and rope.
-Japanese Jūjutsu is also the predecessor to modern-day Judo, a competition version of Japanese Jūjutsu with many of the more dangerous techniques left out.
-Most Japanese Jūjutsu schools do not accentuate sparring.
+Japanese Jujutsu is also the predecessor to modern-day Judo, a competition version of Japanese Jujutsu with many of the more dangerous techniques left out.
 Instead, the focus is on practicing techniques in a predefined sequence known as “Kata”.
-Japanese Jūjutsu is what we teach at our school, and it is also known as Yawara in Japan.
+Japanese Jujutsu is what we teach at our school, and it is also known as Yawara in Japan.

 In Japan, many schools of classical Japanese Jujutsu (Nihon Jujutsu) exist, sometimes only studied within one family from generation to generation.
 The Suigetsujuku school of Nihon Jujutsu, headed by Shihan Jun Osano in Japan, teaches techniques from nine different traditional martial arts schools (ryuha), including Kashima Shin-ryu, Asayama Ichiden-ryu, Tenshin Shinto-ryu, and Shibukawa Ichi-ryu Jujutsu.

 Besides unarmed fighting techniques, Suigetsujuku Nihon Jujutsu studies various weapon techniques, including Tanbojutsu (short stick), Bojutsu (long stick), Kenjutsu (sword fighting with Bokuto, the wooden sword), Iaijutsu (art of sword drawing) and several other lesser known weapons.
 Nihon Jujutsu should therefore not be confused with Brazilian Jiu-Jitsu or with any modern forms of sport jiu-jitsu.